IOT & competitive advantage

 Any strategic decision regarding investment in IT should be linked with ROI and the case with IOT deployment is not any different.
 Internet of Things is being adopted widely by corporations large and small across Germany, Spain, Netherlands, Denmark etc to deliver enhanced value to business operations and customer experience.
-IOT in Agriculture and IOT in building automation are some of the areas we have clients using the Ripples IOT starter kits.
+IOT in construction industry, IOT in Agriculture and IOT in building automation are some of the areas we have clients using the Ripples solutions.

 IOT as a strategic tool